AFraucaA/Wordy/README.md

 ## Wordy
 Driver program for running the game, playing, and or testing game solver algorithms.

-Ensures solver inputs are valid.
+* Ensures solver inputs are valid.

-Ensures number of guesses is respected and that solver and game engine communicate correctly.
+* Ensures number of guesses is respected and that solver and game engine communicate correctly.
+* Currently responsible for printing user-readable output to the terminal

 ### main()
 Reads dictionary from project files.
 Instantiates WordyEngine object.
 TODO:
 * Add functionality to iterate through game solvers (Java reflection?)
+  * For now, user-input solver is hard-coded into program.
 * Have the solver(s) play the game, printing sensible output throughout at a human-readable pace?
 * Ensure player and engine input/output is valid
 * Ensure integrity of dictionary